© Danielle Edwards, FBCA

 Although I use digital technologies, I consider it just another tool.
 It allows me to easily create black and white images from color.
 I still believe in ‘slow photography’ (analog).
 It is more of a meditative approach, as you are required to take time.
 We don’t often do that anymore.

 The most important thing to me is to think about what you are going to capture in an image, no matter what the format.
 At the end of the day it’s a box with a lens that contains either film or pixels.
-Pre-visualization, composition and how to execute what you have conceived are the key ingredients.
+Pre-visualization, composition, lighting and how to execute what you have conceived are the key ingredients.

 What did you visualize when you chose garlic as your subject?